Best Time to Visit Paris

 Summertime: Summer months (late June through September) offer the warmest weather and the most sunshine.
 Although there is still a possibility of rain throughout the summer, the chances are less than at other times of year.
-This means that summer is ideal for taking long scenic walks, for relaxing by the Seine River banks, and for picnic in the parks.
+This means that summer is ideal for taking long scenic walks, for relaxing by the Seine River banks, and for picnics in the parks.

 During summertime, the sidewalk café scene is at its liveliest.
 The cafés and restaurant terraces are bustling well into the evenings.
 To experience the most famous cafés, tourists should spend time at the Café de Flore or the Café des Deux Magots on the Boulevard Saint-Germain.
 The Montmartre neighborhood also has many sidewalk cafés and restaurants with outdoor terraces for soaking up the enchanting summertime ambience.

-For picnics, favorite spots are the Champs de Mars near the Eiffel Tower, Place des Vosges in the Marais district, the Parc Monceau, and the Parc des Buttes-Chaumont.
+For picnics, favorite spots are the Champs de Mars near the Eiffel Tower, the Place des Vosges in the Marais district, the Parc Monceau, and the Parc des Buttes-Chaumont.
 The tree-shaded outdoor cafés in the Jardin du Luxembourg and the Jardin des Tuileries are also delightful places to visit on a sunny day in June.

 During the summer, Paris is brimming with festivals, music concerts, and other events.
 In fact, this is the best time of year to experience Parisian culture.